Illustration of laptop with envelop on it next to a globe

 If you need to take a test, consider your ideal test dates and plan out a study schedule.
 Allowing time for retesting can reduce pressure on test day and will give you a chance to improve your score if you’re unsatisfied.

 If your chosen program offers multiple rounds of admissions deadlines, apply by the earliest one.
 This is critical because it means you’ll receive an admissions decision sooner, which will give you more time to secure a student visa to study in the U.S. if you’re admitted.
 Plus, applying early may boost your chances of receiving a scholarship (if it’s offered and you qualify).
-Scholarships are often awarded on a rolling basis so if you apply late, there may not be any funds available.
+Scholarships are often awarded on a rolling basis, so if you apply late, there may not be any funds available.

 Many business schools in the U.S. require international applicants to meet additional admissions requirements.
 Most commonly, you’ll need to demonstrate English language proficiency since all classes and coursework will be in English.
 Make sure you know which tests programs prefer you to take and if there are any minimum test scores.

-Some Carlson School programs require applicants who did not complete their undergraduate or previous master’s degree in English to submit scores for one of the following English language tests: TOEFL, IELTS, or PTE Academic.
+Some Minnesota Carlson programs require applicants who did not complete their undergraduate or previous master’s degree in English to submit scores for one of the following English language tests: TOEFL, IELTS, or PTE Academic.
 Check with the program you’re interested in to see if you need to submit a score.
 You are also required to submit your transcript to support academic documents.

 Finally, you do not need to convert your grade point average to a 4.0 scale on your application.